aubreyrjones/orbit_rat/README.md

 Likewise there's not much abstraction for additional controls or axes.
 There should be mode switching support, but I haven't implemented it yet.

+## This is not a commercial venture, and the Orbit Rat is not for sale

+The whole point of the project is that it's very, very cheap compared to the pro-grade alternative.
+Stocking the parts, assembling them, and shipping them takes time I have no interest in spending.
+And people have expectations of commercial products (warranties, returns, etc.) that I don't want to deal with.
+I have a job, and a few bucks just isn't worth the hassle.

+To make it worth it to me, each unit would need to sell for $100 or more.
+And that kind of defeats the purpose.

+On the other hand, this is also an absolutely _ideal_ first microcontroller project.
+It is within your abilities to build one.
+I believe in you.

+(In the future, I may consider selling parts or a kit.
+But even then I don't anticipate selling completed units.)